preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/templates/index.rst

 .. image:: sign-off-requests-templates-options.png

-3. Add a name or the template in any of the tenant languages (click the flag to change language).
+3. Add a name for the template in any of the tenant languages (click the flag to change language).

 4. Click the plus to add pages.